Updated: August 11, 2020

 International Student FAQs

 I-20s must be used to apply for the term to which you were admitted.
 Currently, I-20s are being emailed to students directly, and are being sent to confirmed international students outside of the United States three business days after a term change request has been submitted.
-When a student who has already confirmed submits a term change request, they will automatically have a new I-20 for the correct term emailed to them after three business days.
+When students who have already confirmed submit a term change request, they will automatically have a new I-20 for the correct term emailed to them after three business days.